Skip to main content

 • Manage application: Lets users change application settings.

-• View, create, edit project: Lets user view, edit or create scan projects.
+• View, edit, delete project: Lets user view, edit or delete scan projects.

 • Delete project: Lets user delete scan projects.